sygnaltech/webflow-util/docs/webflow-data/index.md

 WFU **data sources** are simple JSON arrays built from Collection Lists that you prepare.
 These are stored in a Map collection that I refer database, which enables you to retrieve multiple data sources

+## Data Shapes

+WFU utilizes 3 types of JSON structural patterns which I refer to as **data shapes**;

+1. **Table.** A JSON array in which each element contains the same set of keys.
+Typically constructed from a tabular source such as a Webflow Collection List, or a CSV file.
+2. **List.** A Table with only two fields per element.
+Used for data-binding to FORM controls.
+3. **Dictionary.** A Javascript `map` structure containing key-value pairs.